 I am coming for you.
 It must have taken a lot for my mother to plan a murder.
 First, the psychology of it, wanting to slit someone's throat or shoot him or beat him to death, and second, the physicality of it, knowing whether her body was strong enough to take his body and do harm to it.

 When the bearded man closed me into the room that was not mine, I might have thought, I hate you.
 I might have thought, I wish you would die.
 A little girl clenching her fists.
 Die!
 I might have thought that.
 But imagine my mother.
 She made a list of things to do.
-It began with, Get a gun.
+The list began with, Get a gun.
 I was there when she went to ask her uncle for it, said she'd feel safer with it now that my father was gone.
 And the words did not come to me then, though I wanted to say them: "Please don't give it to her."
-The first item checked off her list, the next was: leave my daughter in the middle of the night.
+With the first item checked off her list, the next was, leave my daughter in the middle of the night.
 And the next: recruit two strong, able-bodied men to help me do what I cannot do alone.

 I am traveling to the gym on Wilshire Boulevard to know my mother's body.
 Her strong arms, her svelte figure, her muscular back.
 My mother's body like a map in my mind.
 I still reach for her in the middle of the night.
 Just a cold sheet.
 I strive for a body like hers but fail.
 There are times when I'm on the treadmill, when I'm running full out, like I'm running for my life, like I'm running to get back to her, even though that's impossible.